rladies/meetup-presentations_lausanne/webpage/content/post/2018-06-12-presenter-1-leonore-wigger.md

 But I think there are a few more things to say.
 Sometimes I ask my coworkers that I see them doing.
 And I think this is super relevant and important.
 And it goes both ways – they ask me too.

-It happened about twice that I happened to post a question to a forum.
+It happened about twice that I posted a question to a forum.
 And these questions were about the usage and behavior of very specific functions in very specific packages.
 And each time I was hoping very much that the author of the package would respond to me and in both cases they did.
 They gave me the perfect answer that I was looking for.
 This was very cool.

 A few times I have also used books.
 One time I was actually using a package for a bigger project, and after a while I bought the book specific for this package.